Pixpipe/pixpipejs/cookbook/readme.md

 # Measuring time
-The class/interface `Filter` has a built-in system to measure time that any custom filter can use.
+The class/interface `PixpipeObject` has a built-in system to measure time that any other Pixpipe object can use.
 It can be useful to track performance and know where to look for further optimization.
 Here is how to use it, internally from your custom filter:

 ```javascript
 ...